Toronto Slip and Fall Accident Lawyers

 • Head injuries such as concussions or traumatic brain injury

 In addition to being painful, these injuries may require intense and/or lengthy medical care which can become expensive and may require you to take time off from your job for medical appointments.
 Depending on your slip and fall injury, you may be unable to work until the injury heals.
 You could even be left unable to drive or to take care of yourself, your children, or your home.
-These are worst case scenarios, of course, but they do happen and are proof that any slip and fall injury may be more than a mere inconvenience.
-The lost time and wages – as well as additional expenses – can take a serious toll on your life and your finances.

 After a slip and fall accident, seeking legal redress will not typically be the first thing on your mind.